-A week or so ago I showed you one of my fall organizing challenges- our bathroom storage had gotten out of control.
-Now in fairness, it has been one tough summer for me, and one that caused me to acquire lots of medicines to deal with side effects I was experiencing from chemo and radiation.
+A recent organizing challenge of mine was our bathroom storage, which had gotten out of control.
+At the time, I had gone through one tough summer, that caused me to acquire lots of medicines to deal with side effects I was experiencing from chemo and radiation.
 I would try a medication, usually decide it wasn't working for me- and then would just stuff it into one of these storage boxes because I didn't want to just throw it away.

-On top of that, these boxes were already fairly full with cosmetics and lotions that I had picked up at conferences I attended.
+On top of that, these boxes were already fairly full of cosmetics and lotions and those cute little hotel-sized toiletries.
 I wasn't using any of these things, but they seemed “too good” to just throw away.

 Step 1: Set a Reasonable Goal

 In just 20 minutes, I knew I wouldn't be able to clean out the entire shelving unit.
-So I set my sights on tackling just two shelves- one at a time.
+So I set my sights on tackling just two shelves in one 20-minute timeframe.

 Step 2: Empty a Small Area Completely